Week 2 - Structuring Data Pipelines

 Composing with Helper Functions

-For longer pipelines, you can write a helper that chains functions automatically:
+For longer pipelines, you can write a helper that chains functions automatically.
+The usage half assumes the raw_data and four transform functions defined in the previous block:

 def pipe(data, *functions):